 A Texas native, Brian Magnus earned both his Master’s and Bachelor’s degrees in Cello Performance at Southern Methodist University under the tutelage of Christopher Adkins.
-Before joining the Jacksonville Symphony Orchestra in 2016, Brian performed with the symphony orchestras of Austin, Waco, Las Colinas, Shreveport and Dallas.
+Before joining the Jacksonville Symphony in 2016, Brian performed with the symphony orchestras of Austin, Waco, Las Colinas, Shreveport and Dallas.
 Brian is a passionate music teacher who has taught cello privately since 2005.
 He is married to bassoonist Stephanie K Magnus; together they enjoy running and camping along with their two dogs.

 What do you want patrons of the Symphony to know about you?

 I hail from Dallas, Texas where I met my beautiful wife Stephanie in graduate school.
 We have two dogs, and love to spend time outdoors.

 What would you be doing if you weren’t a professional musician?

 Firefighter or aviator.
 I watched some firefighters in helicopters battling a forest fire in Wyoming once, and thought it was amazing.

 What do you do in your spare time (other than practice!)?